lfe-dragon/site/site/docs-source/source/includes/_intro.md

 ## Documentation

 The Dragon documentation provided here is currently in progress.
-Currently the content is organized along the following lines:
+The content is organized along the following lines:

-* Project Overview (what you're reading)
+* Project Overview/Introduction (what you're reading)
 * Getting Started
+* Tutorial
+* The Dragon Manifesto

-This will eventually mature into sections with a user guide, tutorials, operators manual (e.g., deployment guides) and the like.
+This will eventually mature into sections with a user guide, more tutorials, operators manual (e.g., deployment guides) and the like.

 ## Doc Conventions